I have a OMV box with two disks in RAID 1, mirroring, with one disk failing. This post describes the process.

 You can see how to do this in the post Hard disk SMART monitoring and alerts in OMV

-You will most likely get an email alert along the lines of:
+Once you have setup monitoring you will most likely get an email alert along the lines of:

 Subject: DegradedArray event on /dev/md/Mirror:nas2 [nas2.mydomain]